 In general, a Non-Contracted Allowable Amount is less than a Contracted Allowable Amount.
 As a result, when you receive Covered Health Services from a Non-Contracted Provider, your cost is generally higher.
 You may be responsible for the amount exceeding the Plan's Allowable Amount, which can be significantly more than when you receive Covered Health Services from a Contracted Provider.
 (This is referred to as Balance Billing.)
-For example, this applies if you receive Covered Health Services at a Contracted Facility from a Non-Contracted Provider.
+For example, this may apply if you receive Covered Health Services at a Non-Contracted Facility or from a Non-Contracted Provider.